Canada has an interesting history with its national flags.

 It should be noted that in the latter part of the Second World War, Canadian military units were to use the Ensign when serving alongside other nations.

-It was still not Canada’s official “national” flag, which in theory though perhaps less in practice, continued thereafter to be the Royal Union flag until 1965.
+And yet, it was still not Canada’s official “national” flag, which in theory though perhaps less in practice, continued thereafter to be the Royal Union flag until 1965.

 This, sort of, Canadian national flag remained in use until Canada did get its actual official national flag, the Maple Leaf (after years of heated debate) in 1965.